iranianpep/contactForm/README.md

 - your reCAPTCHA public key in contact.php (search twice for YOUR reCAPTCHA PUBLIC KEY)
 - your email address in contactProcess.php (search for YOUR EMAIL)

-* get reCAPTCHA keys at http://www.google.com/recaptcha/whyrecaptcha
+Get reCAPTCHA keys at http://www.google.com/recaptcha/whyrecaptcha

 Specification:
 - jQuery (client-side) validation